Israel–PKK relations: Gaza war

-Also in November 2023, Cemil Bayik stated that "a genocide is being carried out against the Palestinian people."
-He stated that Israel can only establish security when the genocide of Palestinians was stopped.
-He described the United States as "the current hegemon of capitalist modernity" which destabilized much of the world to achieve its own interests and also stated that the United States "cannot be part of a democratic solution".
-He also stated that "there is talk that they want to stop Israel, but it is the policies of the USA, NATO and the capitalist states that over many years have brought Israel to the point that they can pursue such a warlike, genocidal policy.
+In November 2023, Cemil Bayik stated that "a genocide is being carried out against the Palestinian people", but claimed that United States was "the current hegemon of capitalist modernity" which "cannot be part of a democratic solution", and that "there is talk that they want to stop Israel, but it is the policies of the USA, NATO and the capitalist states that over many years have brought Israel to the point that they can pursue such a warlike, genocidal policy.
 Therefore, these forces must also be stopped.
 Only when limits are set to capitalist modernity, of which the USA is the pioneer, and interest-driven politics are restricted, can the Israeli state be restricted."
-He criticized Turkey and Iran for "exploiting the Palestinian struggle for their own interests", and criticized Turkey for claiming to supporting Palestinians while actively persecuting Kurds.
+He claimed that Turkey and Iran were "exploiting the Palestinian struggle for their own interests", and that the Turkish government were especially hypocritical in their stance towards Gaza.
+At the same time, Murat Karayılan called Erdoğan a "self-serving figure", claiming that "he is a businessman.

-In a reaction to Recep Tayyip Erdoğan's staunch Pro-Palestine stance during the Gaza war, in November 2023, Murat Karayılan called Erdoğan a "self-serving figure", and also claimed that Erdoğan would support anyone as long as it benefits him.
-He called on Palestinians not to believe Erdoğan, stating that "he is a businessman.
 He plays both sides.
 When it suits him, he is with Israel, when it suits him, he is with Palestine."
-Karayılan claimed that Erdoğan's frequent political shifts were caused by a lack of sincerity, a lack of commitment to the same Islamic principles that he preached, and overall selfishness and opportunism.
+Karayılan accused Erdoğan of lacking sincerity and commitment to the same Islamic principles that he preached, and overall selfishness and opportunism.

 Also in November 2023, Mazloum Abdi stated that "the attacks carried out by Hamas on Israeli civilians are totally unacceptable and we condemn them wholeheartedly.
 We believe that Hamas was not acting independently and that it was carrying out the agenda of external actors, Israel’s response and the staggering number of civilian deaths among the Palestinians that have ensued are no less acceptable."
 He stated that "the Palestinian and Kurdish issues remain the biggest sources of instability and conflict in the Middle East" and that "neither Palestinians nor the Kurds are going to disappear or give up their struggle for justice."